GEOM4009/W25_Ice_OnOff/README.md

 ```
 conda env create --file IceOnOff_ORK.yml
 ```
-* If needed, replace 'IceOnOff_ORK' with appropriate name
+* If needed, replace 'IceOnOff_ORK' with an appropriate name

 **Note:** The IceOnOff_ORK environment is not explicitly required.
 Other Environments will work, provided they contain the following packages:
 * earthengine-api